Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Systematics of the Hadron-Quark Phase Transition

-Representative cases of black hole formation are shown in Fig.~\ref{fig:results} (middle and bottom panels).
+Representative cases of black hole formation are shown in Figs.~\ref{fig:results_a} and \ref{fig:results_b}.
 However, unlike in previous studies of failed SN associated with the QCD phase transition \citep[c.f.][]{Zha21,JakobusMueller2022}, we identify two different scenarios of black hole formation.
-One, prompt collapse (middle panel in Fig.~\ref{fig:results}) before the possible shock breakout, and two, delayed black hole formation (bottom panel in Fig.~\ref{fig:results}).
-Table~\ref{tab:results} in Appendix~\ref{sec:appendix_results} marks the two cases of black hole formation with different labels, in order to distinguish them.
-In the former case, illustrated here at the example of the RDF-1.1 EOS and {\tt s25a28}, the enclosed mass exceeds the critical mass already at the onset of the PNS collapse initiated due to the formation of a massive quark matter core.
+One, prompt collapse (in Fig.~\ref{fig:results_b}) before the possible shock breakout, and two, delayed black hole formation (in Fig.~\ref{fig:results_c}).
+Table~\ref{tab:results} marks the two cases of black hole formation with different labels, in order to distinguish them.
+In the former case, illustrated here in the example of {\tt s25a28} with the RDF-1.1 EOS, the enclosed mass exceeds the critical mass already at the onset of the PNS collapse initiated due to the formation of a massive quark matter core.
 This is shown via the lapse function, $\alpha$, decreasing already below $\alpha\leq 0.2$ before positive shock velocities could be obtained and before the shock could break out from the core.
-In the case of a delayed black hole formation, illustrated for the case {\tt s30a28} RDF-1.6, the second shock wave accelerates to larger radii with relativistic positive matter velocities for several tens of a millisecond, before the PNS collapses and the black hole appears, i.e. before the lapse function decreases also for these cases $\alpha\leq 0.2$.
+In the case of a delayed black hole formation, illustrated for the case {\tt s30a28} RDF-1.6 (see Fig.~\ref{fig:results_c}), the second shock wave accelerates to larger radii with relativistic positive matter velocities for several tenths of a millisecond, before the PNS collapses and the black hole appears, i.e. before the lapse function decreases also for these cases $\alpha\leq 0.2$.
 Note that in several cases the second shock takes over the SN bounce shock, reaching radii on the order of more than 100~km.

+Table~\ref{tab:results} lists the post-bounce times for the onset of the QCD phase transition $t_{\rm PT}$ and the onset of the PNS collapse $t_{\rm collapse}$, which is delayed by $\sim$100~ms for some EOSs.
+Further listed are the enclosed PNS mass at the onset of collapse $M_{\rm collapse}$ and the corresponding central density $\rho_{\rm collapse}$ as well as the time delay for shock break out $\triangle t_{\rm breakout}$ together with the remnant masses $M_{\rm remnant}$, determined at the moment of black hole formation for the failed models and at asymptotically late times on the order of several seconds after the explosion onset for the exploding runs.
+Note that in the case of failed explosions, $\triangle t_{\rm breakout}$ is the time delay between $t_{\rm collapse}$ and the black hole formation, irrespective of the two aforementioned scenarios.

+Furthermore, as a representative case for an exploding model, Fig.~\ref{fig:s30_expl} shows the evolution of the diagnostic explosion energy $E_{\rm explosion}$ and the enclosed PNS mass $M_{\rm PNS}$ as well as the quark core mass $M_{\rm quark}$.
+Fig.~\ref{fig:s30_shellplot} shows the entire evolution for this run, from core bounce up to 5~s, with the entropy per particle color coded.
+Marked also are the shock locations, bounce shock, and second shock, as well as the PNS surface, defined when $\rho=10^{11}$~g~cm$^{-3}$.

 It is interesting to note that SN simulations launched from {\tt s40.0} behave qualitatively similarly to those launched from {\tt s40a28}.
 However, only RDF-1.8 and RDF-1.9 result in explosions, while RDF-1.2 leads to an explosion for {\tt s40a28}, it belongs to the failed branch for {\tt s40.0}, precisely, to the delayed scenario in which the expanding second shock does take over the bounce shock.
 The reason for the different evolution between {\tt s40.0} and {\tt s40a28} is the larger enclosed mass and the somewhat faster growth of the PNS mass, as is illustrated in Fig.~\ref{fig:progs_evol}.
 This is caused by a higher late-time post-bounce mass accretion rate for {\tt s40.0} prior to the phase transition, due to a slightly higher density in the silicon-sulfur layer of the progenitor.
 These findings demonstrate the sensitivity of the QCD phase transition SN explosion mechanism on the stellar progenitor.